-Sunday March 29 2015 is Palm Sunday of the Lord’s Passion Year B
+Sunday April 26 2015 is the Fourth Sunday of Easter Year B

 Scripture quotations are from the New Revised Standard Version Bible: Catholic Edition, copyright © 1989, 1993 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.